SoAp9035/simple-yt-api/README.md

 - `as_dict`: If True, returns timestamp dictionary format

 #### `get_video_data_and_transcript(languages: list = [], as_dict: bool = False) -> tuple`
-Get both metadata and transcript in one call.
+Returns both video metadata and transcript for a YouTube video in one call without worrying about errors.

 ## Error Handling